LLYXC/MOME/README.md

 - **License:** MIT
 - **Finetuned from model :** BEiT-3
 - **Repository:** https://github.com/LLYXC/MOME
-- **Paper [optional]:** Towards Non-invasive and Personalized Management of Breast Cancer Patients from Multiparametric MRI via A Large Mixture-of-Modality-Experts Model
+- **Paper:** Towards Non-invasive and Personalized Management of Breast Cancer Patients from Multiparametric MRI via A Large Mixture-of-Modality-Experts Model

 ## Uses

 <!-- Address questions around how the model is intended to be used, including the foreseeable users of the model and those affected by the model. -->
+- **Requirement:** Please see the requirement of [BEiT-3](https://github.com/microsoft/unilm/tree/master/beit3).
-The training and testing commands are provided in ./scripts
+- **Training and Testing:** The training and testing commands are provided in ./scripts.

 ## Citation
-### If you found our paper useful, please consider cite the following:
+### If you found our work useful, please consider cite the following:
 ```
 @article{luo2024towards,
 title={Towards Non-invasive and Personalized Management of Breast Cancer Patients from Multiparametric MRIvia A Large Mixture-of-Modality-Experts Model},